 Selection process / Jury

 Editors of VAN will choose the six finalists.
-If you made it into this group, you will be notified personally by 1 July 2020.
-Mark the 19/20 October 2020 in your calendar to participate in the finals in Berlin!
-A jury of six thought leaders from the music scene will be present:
+If you made it into this group, you will be notified personally by Thursday, 15 July 2021.
+Mark the weekend of 28/29 August 2021 in your calendar to participate in a video documentary with the finalists, produced by the Elbphilharmonie, VAN, and Julius Baer.
+In addition, please mark 24/25 January 2022 to participate in the final in Berlin!
+A jury of thought leaders from the music scene will be present:

 Mirijam Contzen (violinist and professor, Berlin University of the Arts)